Bison Creek Land Services, LLC

 Both salt water disposal wells and injection wells are used to safely dispose of fracturing flowback liquid and produced liquids from oil and gas production.
 They are used as secondary recovery techniques and to improve production from existing wells.

-Set of drawings submitted upon completion of a project or a particular job.
+This is a set of drawings submitted upon completion of a project or a particular job.
 They reflect all changes made in the specifications and working drawings during the construction process, and show the exact dimensions, geometry, and location of all elements of the work completed.

-Obtain reliable underground information during the development of a project.
+Be sure to obtain reliable underground information during the development of a project.
 Subsurface utility information is needed for highway plans, and many other various projects.
 Safety is enhanced when excavating or grading as less possibility of damage to a subsurface utility that may result in injury or damage.

 Topographic surveys are used to identify and map the contours of the ground and existing features on the surface of the earth.